Clarivy/GameOfLife-Homework/README.md

 - `LifeRuleWeighted`: **You need to complete it**.
 In this variant, neighbors are weighted.
 - `LifeRuleGenerations`: **You need to complete it**.
 In this variant, the cells 'get older' before eventually dying.

 To make sure the homework compile, every rule should be a subclass of `LifeRuleBase`.
 There is no need for you to change other files.
-And since you can only submit `LifeRuleStudent.cpp` to OJ, any other change will not be considered.
+And since you can only submit `LifeRuleStudent.cpp` and `LifeRuleStudent.h` to OJ, any other change will not be considered.

 ### Framework